Investing

 Size

-NDQ is the largest ETF in the broad technology category with over $4.3 billion in funds under management, largely due to its first-mover advantage (launching in May 2015), strong returns, and because it tracks a well-known index.
-The newest of the funds FANG has amassed $546 million, while ASIA and TECH have $466 million and $360 million respectively.
+NDQ is the largest ETF in the broad technology category with almost $5 billion in funds under management, largely due to its first-mover advantage (launching in May 2015), strong returns, and because it tracks a well-known index, the NASDAQ.

 TICKER CODEMANAGEMENT FEEBUY/SELL SPREADS (SLIPPAGE)